-She also directs and produces Prospect Theater Company's annual musical theater lab where writers are commissioned to write musicals on a central theme.
-Since 2008, the lab has premiered over 85 new, short musicals.
+With Prospect Dev directs, produces, and co-curates an annual musical theater lab which commissions writers to create musicals on a central theme.
+Since 2008, the lab has premiered over 100 new, short musicals.

-She has also developed work and directed for Davenport Theatricals, NYMF, Luna Stage, IATI Theater, Abingdon Theatre, The Fresh Fruit Festival, Manhattan Theatre Source, New York Madness, Mission to Ditmars, New York City Children’s Theater, and MTWorks.
-She serves on the reading committee for the Leah Ryan Fund for Emerging Women Writers, has read for the New York Musical Festival and Estrogenius, and has been a Kilroy’s List nominator.
+She has also developed work and directed for the Samuel French Festival, New York Theatre Barn, Downtown Urban Arts Center, StatueFest, Center at West Park, New York Public Library's Across a Crowded Room, Urban Stages, Davenport Theatricals, NYMF, Luna Stage, Emerging Artists Theatre, IATI Theater, Abingdon Theatre, Fresh Fruit Festival, Manhattan Theatre Source, New York Madness, Mission to Ditmars, New York City Children’s Theater, and MTWorks.
+She serves on the reading committee for the Leah Ryan Fund, and has read for NAMT, the New York Musical Festival, Urban Stages, and Manhattan Theatre Source, and has been a Kilroy’s List nominator.

-She has been awarded an SDCF Observership, is a member of the Lincoln Center Directors Lab, and is an Associate Member of SDC and the League of Professional Theatre Women.
+She has been awarded an SDCF Observership, is a member of the League of Professional Theatre Women and the Lincoln Center Directors Lab, and is an Associate Member of SDC.